MohawkTSDB/mohawk-container/container-metrics/README.md

 # mohawk-container/container-metrics

-## Setup metrics on k8s and OpenShift
+## Setup metrics on Kubernetes and OpenShift

 #### On OpenShift:
 ```